MirzaAbazovic/knowledge/books/Large-Scale_Scrum/index.md

 **Whole-product focus** — One Product Backlog, one Product Owner, one shippable product, one Sprint—regardless if 3 or 33 teams.
 Customers want valuable functionality in a cohesive product, not technical components in separate parts.

+**Customer-centric — Focus** on learning the customers real problems and solving those.
+Identify value and waste in the eyes of the paying customers.
+Reduce wait time from their perspective.
+Increase and strengthen feedback loops with real customers.
+Everyone understands how their work today directly relates to and benefits paying customers.

+**Continuous improvement towards perfection** — Here’s a perfection goal: Create and deliver a product almost all the time, at almost no cost, with no defects, that delights customers, improves the environment, and makes lives better.
+Do endless humble and radical improvement experiments toward that goal.

+**Lean thinking** — Create an organizational system whose foundation is **managers-as-teachers who apply and teach lean thinking**, manage to improve, promote stop-and-fix, and who practice Go See.
+Add the two pillars of respect for people and continuous challenge-the-status-quo improvement mindset.
+All towards the goal of perfection.

+**Systems thinking** — **See, understand, and optimize the whole system** (not parts), and use systems modeling to explore system dynamics.
+Avoid the local sub-optimizations of focusing on the efficiency or productivity of individuals and individual teams.
+Customers care about the overall concept-to-cash cycle time and flow, not individual steps, and locally optimizing a part almost always sub-optimizes the whole.

+**Empirical process control** — Continually inspect and adapt the product, processes, behaviors, organizational design, and practices to evolve in situationally-appropriate ways.
+Do that, rather than follow a prescribed set of so-called best practices that ignore context, create ritualistic following, impede learning and change, and squash people’s sense of engagement and ownership.

+**Queuing theory** — Understand how systems with queues behave in the R&D domain, and apply those insights to managing queue sizes, work-in-progress limits, multitasking, work packages, and variability.

+Large-Scale Scrum has two frameworks:
+- LeSS.
+2–8 Teams
+- LeSS Huge.
+8+ Teams

+In any event, at some point,
+1. the single Product Owner can no longer grasp an overview of the entire product,
+2. the Product Owner can’t balance an external and internal focus, and
+3. the Product Backlog is so large that it becomes difficult for one person to work with.
+When the group hits that tipping point,

+it may be time to change from the smaller LeSS framework to LeSS Huge.
+On the other hand, we suggest first trying to get better, smaller, and simpler, before getting huger.

+Common Across the Frameworks The LeSS and LeSS Huge frameworks share common elements:
+- one Product Owner and one Product Backlog
+- one common Sprint across all teams
+- one shippable product increment

+## LeSS Framework

+The smaller LeSS framework is **for one (and only one) Product Owner** who owns the product, and who manages **one Product Backlog** worked on by teams in **one common Sprint**, optimizing for the whole product.
+The LeSS framework elements are about the same as one-team Scrum:

+Roles—One Product Owner, two to eight Teams, a Scrum Master for one to three Teams.
+Crucially, these Teams are feature teams—true cross-functional and cross-component full-stack teams that work together in a shared code environment, each doing everything to create done items.

+Artifacts—One potentially shippable product increment, one Product Backlog, and a separate Sprint Backlog for each Team.

+Events—One common Sprint for the whole product; it includes all teams and ends in one potentially shippable product increment.

+Rules & Guides—Rules for a barely sufficient scaling framework for empirical process control and whole-product focus.
+Guides may help.